dimonomid/tneo/README.md

 Another existing PIC32 port, [the one by Alex Borisov](http://www.tnkernel.com/tn_port_pic24_dsPIC_PIC32.html), also affected my port.
 In fact, I used to use Alex's port for a long time, but it has several concepts that I don't like, so I had to move eventually.
 Nevertheless, Alex's port has several nice ideas and solutions, so I didn't hesitate to take what I like from his port.
 Alex, great thanks to you too.

+And, of course, great thanks to the author of original TNKernel, Yuri Tiomkin.
+Although the implementation of TNKernel is far from perfect in my opinion, the ideas behind the implementation are generally really nice (that's why I decided to reimplement it instead of starting from scratch), and it was great starting point for me.

 #Wiki contents

   * [Building the project](/dfrank/tneokernel/wiki/building)